Previous chapter: Prologue

 "The shuttle was breaking up, I ejected.
 Jaz, I'm running out of air."

 "Right, right, we're on our way.
 Hang in there!"
-The ship accelerates toward Alonzo.
+The ship continues to accelerate toward Alonzo.
 We're pushing 8 gees again, but it feels dreadfully slow as we catch up to him.

 I watch the map and after a minute realize I've been holding my breath this entire time.
 How much air does he have?
 I push myself out of the crash couch and fly to the upper viewport, the one closer to Alonzo.